 On March 29, 2012, at the Wells Fargo Center for the Arts in Santa Rosa, California, the following lecture took place.

-You are invited to revisit that evening as you listen to Khentrul Lodrö Thayé Rinpoche teach on Mind and Mental States (interpreted by Paloma Landry).
+You are invited to revisit that evening as you watch and listen to Khentrul Lodrö Thayé Rinpoche teach on Mind and Mental States (interpreted by Paloma Landry).

 Khentrul Lodrö Thayé Rinpoche has taught for many years at monasteries in Tibet and India, and is the abbot of Katog Mardo Tashi Choling in Eastern Tibet, where he established a retreat center, library, and shedra (higher philosophical studies institute).
 He is currently building a school for the monastery's children.
 He not only obtained financial support for the monastery buildings, but also oversaw the construction of giant prayer wheels and other representations of body, speech and mind to preserve the dharma.
 He directs the education and spiritual practice for over three hundred monks, of whom there are seventy advanced-degree candidates, one hundred children, and twenty full time retreatants.